 St Francis of Assisi – Remarkable saint of the Twelfth / Thirteenth century who returned to the roots of the gospels, voluntarily accepting a life of poverty and chastity.

 Joan of Arc – A poor peasant girl, who at a very young age rose from obscurity to shape the course of French and European history.
-Joan of Arc had a religious temperament and credits the instruction from her Angels for giving her the strength and wisdom to advise the King of France.
+Joan of Arc had a religious temperament and credited the instruction from Angels for giving her the strength and wisdom to advise the King of France.
 Died a martyrs death after refusing to recant her experiences.
 Seven years after her death, her prophecy of French independence came true.